Changing Your Password

 Web statistics are shown based upon the domain that is used to access the Site Manager.
 Would you...

-You can password protect a page and its subpages by going to "Pages" then "properties" next to...
+You can restrict access to a page and its subpages by enabling password protection.
+How to...